(Part 5 of 5. Part 1; Part 2; Part 3; Part 4)

 Now, we visit the village, so you can see what I saw that summer afternoon.

-In 1606, Captain John Smith—one of the early travelers and settlers at Jamestown in Virginia—published a map of the Chesapeake Bay and surrounding areas.
+In 1606, Captain John Smith—one of the early travelers and settlers at Jamestown in Virginia—published a map of the Chesapeake Bay and surrounding areas (see photo below).
 We’re at a bit of a distance from Appomattox Court House here. . .still, this is interesting.

-Because the Appomattox River drains into the James River, and if you look at Smith’s map, there’s a Native American village on the top left (highlighted in green) called Appamatuck.
+Because the Appomattox River drains into the James River near Petersburg (well east of the village) , and if you look at Smith’s map, there’s a Native American village on the top left (highlighted in green) called Appamatuck.

-A good hundred miles west of Petersburg is the village of Appomattox Court House, where Lee surrendered to Grant—more or less (if you’ve read Part 4 of this blog post) the same route that Lee took fleeing from Richmond, and Grant took, in chasing him.
+A good hundred miles west of Petersburg is the village of Appomattox Court House, where Lee surrendered to Grant in Wilmer McLean’s house.
+And in fleeing from Richmond, after it fell to the Union troops (see Part 4 of this blog post), Lee took this same Petersburg-Appomattox route.

 A close-up view of John Smith’s map of Virginia in 1606, with the Appamatuck village highlighted.
-The Appomattox River comes from the west, flowing just above Appomattox Court House, the village where Lee surrendered to Grant.
-Image Source.
+The Appomattox River comes in from the west to meet the James River near current-day Petersburg in Virgina.

 The Lees (of Robert E. Lee fame, see Part 3), the Washingtons (who eventually begat the first president of the United States) and other prominent families gravitated toward these parts about as early as Smith himself.
 They had huge landed estates and mimicked their back-in-England lives with balls, suppers, hunting, and of course, they were all in some sense farmers, or plantation owners.